nhsengland/data-viz-community-of-practice/docs/dashboard_design/kpis.md

 </div>

 ## KPIs grouping
 5 KPIs should be spread across the screen.
-When there is a mixed scenario of grouped KPIs and individual KPIs then we have to leave an extra space on the top of the slot.
+When there is a mixed scenario of grouped KPIs and individual KPIs then you must to leave an extra space on the top of the slot.
-If possible arrange the groups first followed by the individual KPIs
+If possible arrange the groups first followed by the individual KPIs.

 ![KPIs grouping](../../images/KPI_grouping.png){ data-title="KPIs grouping" data-description=".custom-desc7" data-caption-position="left" data-gallery="kpi"}
 <div class="glightbox-desc custom-desc7">